-- We expect students to be both safe and considerate when off campus during the school day. - Students should not congregate in large groups33. - Students are permitted to walk to nearby businesses (following all posted safety protocol) within a one mile distance from AHS (no further than Quincy Street at Jimmy's Steer House in the West and no further than Arlington Center in the East) - Except at the end of the day, students may not leave campus in a car or gather at unsupervised homes. - Students may not visit other schools in the district during the school day. - Students are reminded that they are subject to the AHS Code of Conduct while on school grounds and while traveling to and from school ("portal-to-portal").
+- For safety, please do not enter or exit through other doors, and please do not prop open entrances. - We expect students to be both safe and considerate when off campus during the school day. - Students should not congregate in large groups. - Except at the end of the day, students may not use cars or gather at unsupervised homes. - Students may not visit other schools in the district during the school day. - Students are reminded that they are subject to the AHS Code of Conduct while on school grounds and while traveling to and from school ("portal-to-portal").